Lombiq/Hastlayer-SDK/src/Hastlayer/Hast.Vitis/Docs/ZynqPetaLinux.md

 ./petalinux-v2020.2-final-installer.run --dir ~/petalinux20202 --platform "arm"
 ```

-If everything was all right the above command will prompt you with several licence viewers.
+If everything was all right the above command will prompt you with several license viewers.
 Naturally you carefully read through each navigating with <kbd>PageDown</kbd> and then exiting with <kbd>Q</kbd>.

 Before using the PetaLinux tools you first have to set up the environment: